Department of Chemistry

 Email: Department Chair

-Mahrukh Azam, Chemistry; Maureen Knabb, Biology; Loretta Rieser-Danner, Psychology; and Blaise Frost, Chemistry; were awarded $148,981 through a CCLI-NSF Phase I grant for a collaborative project entitled "An Integrative Project-Based Biochemistry Laboratory Curriculum at WCUPA."
+Mahrukh Azam and Blaise Frost along with Maureen Knabb, Biology and Loretta Rieser-Danner, Psychology were awarded $148,981 through a CCLI-NSF Phase I grant for a collaborative project entitled "An Integrative Project-Based Biochemistry Laboratory Curriculum at WCUPA."

-Kurt Kolasinski, Chemistry, Outstanding Faculty Nominee, Honors Council & Honors Students Association; Talk of the Day Award, 7th International Conference on Porous Semiconductor Science and Technology, Valencia, Spain; Visiting Research Fellow, Universität Duisburg-Essen, Essen, Germany, July 2007, June 2008 and July 2010.
+Kurt Kolasinski, Outstanding Faculty Nominee, Honors Council & Honors Students Association; Talk of the Day Award, 7th International Conference on Porous Semiconductor Science and Technology, Valencia, Spain; Visiting Research Fellow, Universität Duisburg-Essen, Essen, Germany, July 2007, June 2008 and July 2010.
 Awarded several Sponsored Research Incentive Awards, he is listed in Marquis Who's Who in America and Who's Who in Science and Engineering.
 The third edition of his book: Surface Science: Foundations of Catalysis and Nanoscience (John Wiley & Sons, Chichester, 2012) has been published.
-He edits the Surface Science Section of Current Opinion in Solid State & Materials Science, most recently, volume 15, issue 5, (2011).
 He received two grants from Vesta Sciences to develop new processes for the production of porous silicon powders.
 Awarded over $120,000 from the Tech Fee and CAS for the acquisition of a Brucker D2 Phaser X-ray Diffractometer and over $90,000 for the foundation of a Quantum Chemistry lab that houses a full suite of quantum chemistry software as well as a SpectraPhysics Quanta-Ray INDI nanosecond pulsed Nd:YAG laser with facilities for second and third harmonic generation.
 You can read about some of his latest research in Angewandte Chemie and the Journal of the American Chemical Society.